Baltimore, MD, Schools with HVAC Programs

 The HVAC apprenticeship program requires that students complete 144 hours of classroom work and 2,000 hours of field training.
 The program is sponsored by the Associated Builders and Contractors and approved through the Maryland Apprenticeship Training Council.

 Montgomery College is a 2-year, public school with three campuses and a continuing education/workforce development department.
 Through its division of building trades technologies, the school offers an HVAC certificate program.
 It also offers HVAC training through its Tech Prep program for high school students.

-Consisting of 22 credit hours, this program prepares students to work on and install HVAC systems for the construction and building industries.
-Courses cover heating systems, HVAC electricity, air conditioning systems, refrigeration and blueprint.
+Consisting of 24 credit hours, this program prepares students to work on and install HVAC systems for the construction and building industries.
+Courses cover heating systems, HVAC electricity, air conditioning systems, refrigeration and blueprint reading.
 Students can apply their certificate credits towards an associate's degree in building trades technology.